-The majority of cases will be referred for a child and family assessment, with cases of abuse that may constitute a criminal offence receiving an investigation.
+The majority of cases will be referred for a child and family assessment, with cases of harm – abuse, neglect or ill-treatment – that may constitute a criminal offence receiving an investigation.

 Each child or young person referred for a child and family assessment or investigation has a safety and risk screen completed within 24 or 48 hours where there is high risk and no immediate protection available and within 7 or 20 working days for all other cases.